itzg/docker-minecraft-server/README.md

 By default, the [environment variable processing](#replacing-variables-inside-configs) is performed on synchronized files that match the expected suffixes in `REPLACE_ENV_SUFFIXES` (by default "yml,yaml,txt,cfg,conf,properties,hjson,json,tml,toml") and are not excluded by `REPLACE_ENV_VARIABLES_EXCLUDES` and `REPLACE_ENV_VARIABLES_EXCLUDE_PATHS`.
 This processing can be disabled by setting `REPLACE_ENV_DURING_SYNC` to `false`.

-If you want old mods/plugins to be removed before the content is brought over from those attach points, then add `-e REMOVE_OLD_MODS=TRUE`.
-You can fine tune the removal process by specifying the `REMOVE_OLD_MODS_INCLUDE` and `REMOVE_OLD_MODS_EXCLUDE` variables, which are comma separated lists of file glob patterns.
+If you want old files to be removed before the content is brought over from those attach points or generic packs, then add `-e REMOVE_OLD_FILES=TRUE`.
+You can fine tune the removal process by specifying the `REMOVE_OLD_FILES_INCLUDE` and `REMOVE_OLD_FILES_EXCLUDE` variables, which are comma separated lists of [file glob patterns](https://docs.oracle.com/javase/7/docs/api/java/nio/file/FileSystem.html#getPathMatcher%28java.lang.String%29).
 If a directory is excluded, then it and all of its contents are excluded.
-By default, only jars are removed.
+By default, only jars in `plugins/` and `/mods` are removed.

-You can also specify the `REMOVE_OLD_MODS_DEPTH` (default is 16) variable to only delete files up to a certain level.
+You can also specify the `REMOVE_OLD_FILES_DEPTH` (default is 16) variable to only delete files up to a certain level.

-For example: `-e REMOVE_OLD_MODS=TRUE -e REMOVE_OLD_MODS_INCLUDE="*.jar" -e REMOVE_OLD_MODS_DEPTH=1` will remove all old jar files that are directly inside the `plugins/` or `mods/` directory.
+For example: `-e REMOVE_OLD_FILES=TRUE -e REMOVE_OLD_FILES_INCLUDE="{plugins,mods}/*.jar" -e REMOVE_OLD_FILES_DEPTH=2` will remove all old jar files that are directly inside the `plugins/` or `mods/` directory.

 These paths work well if you want to have a common set of modules in a separate location, but still have multiple worlds with different server requirements in either persistent volumes or a downloadable archive.